 I thought Neo Soul was more of an American thing with people like Maxwell, Raphael Saadiq and the likes…

 “A Soul Music legend and considered as the father of the Neo Soul genre.
-Omar already worked with Caron Wheeler of Soul II Soul fame in the late 80’s and since then kept the flag of UK soul flying high all the time, while staying open for various collaborations in related genres.
+Omar already worked with Caron Wheeler of Soul II Soul fame in the late 80’s.
+And since then he has kept the flag of UK soul flying high all the time.
+Meanwhile staying open for various collaborations in related genres.
 I wanted to hear him on a rather simple but cool House playback so that his vocals really can shine.”
 (Ralf GUM )

 Many things have drastically changed since then, affecting our daily lives all over the world.
 What would be the key ones on your side?
 As a human being, as an artist?

-This brings me to conversations I had with a long time friend of mine who’s been working on a new British act for months, telling me it was so hard to get aired on national radio stations, unless paying on most cases…
+This brings me to conversations I had with a long time friend of mine who’s been working on a new British act for months.
+He told me how hard it was to get aired on national radio stations, unless paying on most cases…

 “I think so, as long as you know what you’re doin’. “

-I mean in such a way it can get to the ears of the ones in controls of the major media???
+I mean in such a way it can get to the ears of the ones in control of the major media???

 “Well, all they care about is numbers, you know what I mean?
-Likes the amount of hits on Youtube which are things they would pay attention to.
+Like the amount of hits on Youtube which are things they would pay attention to.
 That’s how they work, they’re not interested in anything inbetween.
-It’s the numbers that count, they’re not caring about developing the artists.”
+It’s the numbers that count.
+They’re not caring about developing the artists.”